 It’s good, sound advice.
 But man — it’s hard advice to follow.
-Between your competitors’ 100 tweets about a day about however Everyone In the World Loves Them, their $50m in venture financing last week, their We Rule the World press releases (that no one reads but you) … competition is all around you.
+Between your competitors’ 100 tweets a day about how Everyone In the World Loves Them, their $50m in venture financing last week, their We Rule the World press releases (that no one reads but you) … competition is all around you.
 And that’s not even including the deals you are working on every day, every week, every hour, trying to beat the competition.
 If you’re a founder or in sales or marketing or customer success … you’ll be talking about the competition Every Single Day.

 And the one thing though that gets your attention more than anything is when a Big Tech Co. enters your space.
 Either by building a product from scratch — which is anxiety-provoking enough.
 Or worse, buying a top competitor that already has great customers and real traction.
 Oy.